Hacks, Resources, and Rights: Pregnant at University

 5. 🏠 Living Arrangements for Student Parents

 You have the right to live in your dorm room until delivery.
-This buys you time to find suitable housing for you and the baby.
+This buys you time to find suitable housing for you and your baby.
 Some universities provide family apartments.
 Government housing or rent support is usually made available to student moms.
-For housing support in your area, click on your country:
+For housing support in your area, click on your region:

 6. 🗺️ Location